xerions/phoenix_swagger/docs/reusing-schemas.md

 ## Extracting schemas into a module for reuse

 We can easily extract common schemas into an ordinary elixir module.
-This module has to implement `PhoenixSwagger` behaviour which understands `phoenix_swagger` macros for defining schemas.
+We make the phoenix_swagger macro DSL available with `use PhoenixSwagger`.

 ```elixir
 defmodule CommonSchemas do